-The global coffee market has evolved into a $20 billion dollar industry today.
+The global coffee market has evolved into a $127 billion industry today.
 With so much variety, innovations, and new techniques coming up, it’s hard to keep track of all the new developments that are trending.
 One upcoming movement, however, is making ripples slowly but surely—the demand for organic coffee.

 The market for this particular coffee is currently a niche one.
 Specialty coffee roasters mainly want to offer organic coffee as an “add-on” or “bonus” to their craft, although some also work exclusively with organic coffee.
 No matter their preference, more and more roasters, and coffee drinkers are being won over to the organic side.

 What is organic coffee in the first place?
 And how do growers, handlers, and roasters make sure that their coffee is really organic?

 Certifying bodies all over the world have different standards of what ‘organic’ coffee really is.
 A common misconception is that there are absolutely no fertilizers or pesticides used when farming these organic coffee beans.
 In reality, however, natural inputs are used all the time.
 Fertilizers such as animal waste and byproducts or compost are acceptable as well as natural pesticides for chemical-free insect control.
 In other words, organic coffee does receive some form of ‘treatment’.

 In processing organic coffee, handlers must ensure that all materials they are using are clear of these chemical contaminants that may get to the beans.
 In the wet process, the water should be pure, or else, batches and batches could be deemed inorganic.
 The dry process, on the other hand, is easier in producing organic coffee, as handlers just need to make sure that none of those artificial chemicals are mixed into the beans themselves.